-From 1970 - Current, Greenville has had a slight population increase.
+From 1970 - 2010, the population in Greenville remained mostly flat with little population increase.
+From 2010 - current, the population has nearly doubled.
 Those moving to Greenville and the surrounding areas generally seek to live in a more rural atmosphere and commute to work in the metro area.